Wurm Online

-Wurm Online is a 3D massively multiplayer online video game (MMO) developed by Code Club AB (formerly Onetofree AB and Mojang Specifications AB).
-Development started in 2003 by friends Rolf Jansson and Markus Persson, and was released for personal computers using Java in 2006.
+Wurm Online is a 3D massively multiplayer online video game (MMO) developed by Code Club AB (formerly called Onetofree AB and Mojang Specifications AB, with no direct relation to Mojang AB).
+Development started in 2002-2003 by friends Rolf Jansson and Markus Persson, and was released for personal computers using Java in 2006.
 Both player versus player and realm versus realm combat are possible in the game.

 Gameplay

 Wurm Online is a sandbox MMO game.
 The world of Wurm is a medieval-style fantasy setting.
 It consists of over a dozen persistent servers, either PvE or PvP.
 Travel between server islands is done by crossing the surrounding oceans by ship, or by teleportation via portal.
 The servers' terrain and landscape is changeable by players, who can lower and raise the land, change biomes and vegetation, and more.
 Aside from a few pre-made starter towns and a minimal amount of NPCs, everything on the originally wild-natured servers is built and managed by players: settlements, infrastructure, the economy and social interaction.

 The game has no character classes but over a hundred skills players can freely use and train, among them crafting and fighting skills; only characters that become priests accept restrictions in return for magical abilities.
 Players can use a detailed and expansive crafting system to build everything from equipment to houses to decorations.
 This encourages specialization and trade, where players can co-operate with each other to achieve goals and complete projects.

 Wurm Online is free-to-play, with a skill cap that is suspended with a paid subscription ("premium time"), payable in real-world or in-game currency ("silvers", which can be acquired in-game or bought).
 Players can rent land from the game for in-game currency, which offers full control and protection of the deeded land.